-The total budget of my first movie is $3,000 dollars.
+The total budget for my first movie is $3,000 dollars.
 I calculated the budget after realizing my film shooting schedule needed two parts.
 The first part was filmed in 2014 in Fundo San Miguel because I needed a vineyard to fulfill the art composition of the screenplay.
-Basically, I needed a strong image with high contrast between the character’s drama, and a peaceful and natural setting.
+Basically, I needed a strong image with high contrast between the character’s drama and a peaceful and natural setting.
 In my story, the vineyard is the image of the peaceful and natural setting I wanted to share with the audience.

-We went to Ica, almost 200 miles south of Lima, to film specific scenes with the main character interpreted by actor Fernando Pasco Matos, and the obsessive widow, interpreted by actress Alexandra Bianchi.
+We went to Ica, almost two hundred miles south of Lima, to film specific scenes with the main character interpreted by actor Fernando Pasco Matos, and the obsessive widow, interpreted by actress Alexandra Bianchi.
 Then, during 2015, in the city of Lima, we completed the filming schedule with the entire cast—actor Daniel Dillon, actress Connie Scheuermann, and actor Alberto Jorge Cortez.
 In post-production, the movie was edited and the music was added.
 I assembled the soundtrack based on public domain music, which I found and listened carefully while reviewing the footage.
 Once everything was done, I went back to Indecopi to copyright and register my artwork as a feature film.

-Did you have to adjust your budget and if so, how did it affect the project?
+Did you have to adjust your budget, and if so, how did it affect the project?

 Yes.
-After realizing that no sponsor was going to support my project, I did some adjustments to my screenplay, i.e. modifications that lowered production costs.
+After realizing that no sponsor was going to support my project, I did some adjustments to my screenplay, i.e., modifications that lowered production costs.
 For example, there is a scene in the screenplay about a couple getting married.
 Had I filmed it, the production would have required a bigger budget because of movie extras and the renting of a location.
 I kept the idea of the characters getting married but changed the narrative timeline without altering the inner drives of the characters.
 Although the wedding scene doesn’t take place in the timeline of the movie, as an audience we get to know that the characters are planning to get married in the future.

 From what perspective should a Hispanic living in the U.S. view your movie?
 In other words, how can someone accustomed to watching movies made in the U.S. understand your film?